Last Updated on July 28, 2023 by Janine

 Closer to the square, stop by the Mercado Artesanal Mexicano.
 This is the perfect place to pick up souvenirs.
 You’ll find everything from embroidered dresses and blouses to keychains and jewelry, pottery, and so, so much more!

-You may also wish to pop into the food market, called Mercado Coyoacán.
+You may also wish to pop into the food market called Mercado Coyoacán.
 It’s a great place to stop for a cheap bite to eat and to experience a traditional Mexican market.

 If you’re too full for a snack right now, pick up some Mexican candies or a palanqueta (a peanut bar) for later!

-As you work your way into the residential part of the city you’ll encounter plenty of dreamy homes and picturesque buildings to admire.
+As you work your way into the residential part of the city, you’ll encounter plenty of dreamy homes and picturesque buildings to admire.

-The Casa Azul (Frida Kahlo Museum)
+La Casa Azul (Frida Kahlo Museum)

 If you plan to visit the Frida Kahlo Museum, make reservations ahead of time as the line to enter is usually very long (read, hours).